wxh23285815/wxh23285815.github.io/projects/art.md

 <img class="ui medium right floated rounded image" src="../images/art.PNG">

 The art GUI name tag is the last assignment that I created for ICS 111.
-This assignment is to let the programmer get familiar with the java GUI coding style and properties.
+This assignment is to let the programmer get familiar with the Java GUI coding style and properties.
 In a week, I try to use all I learn about the GUI word font, color, shape, and layout to look more artistic.
-It was a a fun experience to use GUI to some art.
+It was a fun experience to use GUI to some art.

 Code example of the Java GUI: